A more updated version of this article can be found here:

 Where to Buy Tickets to Disneyland

-You can purchase tickets to Disneyland online.
-Tickets are also available at the Main Entrance of the park.
-Here are the prices of the 1-day tickets as of April 2011.
+Tickets are available at the Main Entrance of the park.
+Here are the prices of the 1-day tickets as of February 2019.

 What time does Disneyland open and close?